TomatenKuchenDEV/docs/docs/counting.md

 Select the channel in which members can count.

 ### Start
 The start number, used on first message in a counting channel and after reset.
-Default 1.
+Defaults to 1.

 ### Step
 The steps/difference between the current and the next number.
-Default 1.
+Defaults to 1.

 Example:
 - `1`: 1, 2, 3